abbreviatedman/spellbound/data/quotes.md

 585
 00:29:23,310 --> 00:29:26,089
-and... gummy bears on top.
+and… gummy bears on top.

 586
 00:29:27,808 --> 00:29:29,748